-The attacks on Libya's major oil ports by Haftar, who opposes the UN-backed Government of National Accord (GNA), pushes the North African state towards a broader battle over its oil resources and disrupts attempts to restart production.
+The attacks on Libya's major oil ports by Haftar, who opposes the U.N.-backed Government of National Accord (GNA), pushes the North African state towards a broader battle over its oil resources and disrupts attempts to restart production.

-Armed conflict, political disputes and militant attacks have reduced Libya's oil production to about 200,000 barrels a day (bpd) from 1.6 million bpd it was producing before an uprising and fall of Muammar Gaddafi in 2011.
+Armed conflict, political disputes and militant attacks have reduced Libya's oil production to about 200,000 barrels per day (bpd) from 1.6 million bpd it was producing before an uprising and fall of Muammar Gaddafi in 2011.

-Haftar's move to take over the oil ports, according to Libya analyst Mattia Toaldo, of the European Council on Foreign Relations, "was widely expected".
+Haftar's move to take over the oil ports, according to Libya analyst Mattia Toaldo of the European Council on Foreign Relations, "was widely expected".